-FUNDING AREAS: Education, Arts & Culture, Health & Human Services, NYC Community.
+FUNDING AREAS: Education, Arts & Culture, Health & Human Services, Policy

-BACKGROUND: A lifelong New York City resident, Donald B. Marron attended New York City public schools and the City University of New York.
-Marron began his career at the New York Trust Company.
-Marron also served as president and CEO of Mitchell Hutchins, a leading U.S. institutional research firm, and co-founded Data Resources Inc. Marron also served as chairman of UBS America until 2003.
-He founded and serves as chairman of Lightyear Capital.
-Marron was once on the Forbes billionaire list but it's unclear how much he's currently worth.
+BACKGROUND: A lifelong New York City resident, Donald B. Marron attended New York City public schools and Baruch College.
+Marron began his career at the New York Trust Company and later served as president and CEO of Mitchell Hutchins, a leading U.S. institutional research firm that was acquired by Paine Webber.
+Marron cofounded Data Resources Inc., an economic data company.
+In 2000, he founded Lightyear Capital, an investment firm.

-OTHER: A component of Marron's philanthropy involves international and policy issues.
-Recent grantmaking has includes outfits such as Council on Foreign Relations, Center for Strategic and International Studies, and Center for the Study of the Presidency and Congress.
-Money has also gone to LGBT Community Foundation.
+POLICY: A component of Marron's philanthropy involves the support of non-partisan policy and research institutes.
+Past grantees include the Council on Foreign Relations, the Center for Strategic and International Studies, the Center for the Study of the Presidency and Congress.

 Donald B. Marron Charitable Trust